 If you’re going to pay top dollar for a backpack, you’ll want to get good use out of it.
 I’m never afraid to play rough with my GR1, and GORUCK’s impressive lifetime guarantee gave me some peace about spending so much on one bag.
 Also, the bag has almost 2,000 positive reviews.

-Here’s everywhere we’ve taken our favorite bags, our GORUCK GR1s…
+Here’s everywhere we’ve taken our favorite backpacks, our GORUCK GR1s…

-- For me, every day hike for the last 5 years.
-Rainy, wet, windy, hot as can be…the GR1 will be on my back.
+- Every day hike for the last 5 years.
+Rainy, wet, windy, or hot as can be…the GR1 is on my back comfortably hauling all the essentials.

-- Daily carry: yoga, jiu jitsu, running around town.
+- Daily carry: yoga, jiu jitsu, dog park, running around town.

-- Commuting by bike and foot to work for 2 years.
+- Walking and biking to work for 2 years when I went without a car.
 Rain or shine, my GR1 was on my back.
+I even ran 8.5 miles to work one day, very comfortably, while wearing my GR1.

 - As an author and writer, I bounce around town a lot finding different spots to write.
 My laptop and Kindle are always safe in the GR1.